gulkily/pollyanna/README.txt

 ACCESSIBILITY:

-RocketScience bends over backwards to accommodate every user and client, regardless of their access method of choice, browser and configuration, connection speed, device type, abilities, and situation.
+thankyou bends over backwards to accommodate every user and client, regardless of their access method of choice, browser and configuration, connection speed, device type, abilities, and situation.

-RocketScience tries to perpetuate the Any Browser philosophy, and is regularly tested with a variety of browsers and configurations.
-In particular, RocketScience has been tested with popular versions of Lynx, Mosaic, Netscape, Internet Explorer, Opera, Firefox, Brave, Safari, and even Google Chrome.
+thankyou tries to perpetuate the Any Browser philosophy, and is regularly tested with a variety of browsers and configurations.
+In particular, thankyou has been tested with popular versions of Lynx, Mosaic, Netscape, Internet Explorer, Opera, Firefox, Brave, Safari, and even Google Chrome.

 WHY USE THIS?
 =============
-Below is an outline of reasons you would want to use RocketScience.
+Below is an outline of reasons you would want to use thankyou.

+Respectful:
+thankyou aims to display your content as close to your intention as possible.
+It will not clip it.
+It will not remove line breaks.
+It will not alter spacing.
+Unless you ask.

 Empowering:
 User "account", aka private key, remains in user's possession and control.